jrehor/kcc/README.md

 4 12 24              /first item stays as is, then sum of each item and the item prior to it
 ```
 ----------------

+Okay, this doesn't seem like much, adverbs appear to be doing pretty simple stuff.
+But hold that thought for a minute.

 **Recap:**